djplaner/memex/docs/sense/Teaching/teaching.md

     ---

-    Broad descriptions of how to implement pedagogical approaches
+    Broad descriptions of how to implement pedagogical approaches [[teaching-implementation]]

     ---